zxopink/TgenRemoter/README.md

 # TgenRemoter
 basically a TeamViewer app based on my protocol (TgenNetProtocol)

-The remoter's special features are:<br/> instances remote control,<br/>
+The remoter's special features are:
+instances remote control,
-drag and drop file sharing,<br/>
+drag and drop file sharing,
-input control over clients<br/>
+input control over clients

 This Remoter is made to heavily test the 'TgenNetProtocol' network layer and the serializer.
 The Remoter depends on the Tgen libraries, it must be referenced to the 'TgenNetProtocol' and 'TgenSerializer' DLLs to compile.